nicolemgunther/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 -Reactstrap/Bootstrap- What is nice about using Reactstrap/Bootstrap is that there are some pre-built components that have already been styled using the Bootstrap styling library.
 The programmer gets a chance to use the Bootstrap styling library for built-in styled classes, and also interactive styled components that can be used for interactivity throughout the react application.

--styled-components- Is CSS written in JavaScript, which can be beneficial because the CSS for the corresponding JS is in the same file, and prevents excessive amounts of files in a project folder.
+-styled-components- It is CSS written in JavaScript, which can be beneficial because the CSS for the corresponding JS is in the same file, and prevents excessive amounts of files in a project folder.
 It is also nice to have more semantic tags in our components.
+Lastly, it can use indentation syntax which is convenient for things such as &:last-child, :hover, and media queries.